davideloba/daliMaster_rpi/README.md

 ```
 sudo python3 examples/shellControl/shellControl.py
 ```
-Remember: "sudo" is needed because you are trying to access system resources such as I2C.
+Remember: "sudo" is needed because we are trying to access system resources such as I2C.
 Now you should see something like that:
 ```
-daliMaster start..
-i2c master begin..
-device(0x23) is ready!
+I2C DALI master(0x23) begin..
+PING I2C device 0x23..ok
+device 0x23 is ready
+Digit your command (press "Enter" to see all options):
 ```
 Well, write and send this command:
 ```